Alternative Routes Don't Actually Go TO Machu Picchu

 If Inca Trail permits are sold out, it's usually for the 4-day (which includes the 5 day) hike.
 Permits for the 2-day Inca Trail typically don't sell out (although they can!)
 But because there is no camping on the 2-day trip, many people are looking for alternate trails and multi-day hikes to Machu Picchu.
 There.
 Are.
 None.

 In case anyone has heard that you can get a view of Machu Picchu while hiking Salcantay Trek, yes you can.
-But it's a distant view and does not include entry to the ruins.
+But it's a distant view and does not include entry to the ruins until you get to Aguas Calientes and take the bus like everyone else.

 Do you have to go to Machu Picchu?

 No. You could end your 3 or 4 day hike in Aguas Calientes and return to Cusco.
 This would not be common but it can be done.
 We have have people come back to Peru just for the hikes.
-It's a nature-lovers paradise.
-You don't have to go to Machu Picchu.
+Peru is a nature-lovers paradise.
+You don't have to go to Machu Picchu every time you visit.

-What's a girl to do if she wants to do a multi-day trek TO Machu Picchu, and enter on foot, but permits are sold out?
+What's a girl to do if she wants to do a multi-day trek TO Machu Picchu, and enter through the Sungate on foot, but permits are sold out?

 We designed an itinerary that combines 3 days of hiking Lares Valley, Cachiccata or 4 days Salkantay, with 1-Day Inca Trail.
 It's really the best of both worlds.
 Hiking and camping and entry TO Machu Picchu on foot.